• Home

 How to Decorate a Lampshade

-How to Change the Color and Decorate a Lampshade with Fabric.
+How to change the color and decorate a lampshade with fabric.

-I bought the perfect white ceramic lamp for my desk about a year ago.
-I loved this lamp.
-It was a real find at Walmart.
-Nothing had to be changed or altered to fit my style.
 I loved it for about 3 months until a cat named Trax jumped up on my desk and knocked it over.
 It crashed on the floor into pieces.
 It was truly a sad day.
 My poor, perfect-for-my-desk, lamp – a goner!
 This is how I came to decorate a lampshade to replace it.

 Broken-Lamp